CodeWithJV/holochain-challenge-4/README.md

         // If the create action's entry is of type Message

-        // Get the entry off the create action
+        // Get the entry of the create action

         // Get the room hash from the entry